Se habla español

 Mass Deportations

-The plan calls for increased deportation efforts that aim to remove undocumented immigrants from the United States.
-Critics worry these actions will separate families and disrupt communities, especially when people with no criminal history are targeted.
+The plan calls for increased deportation efforts.
+These efforts would target undocumented immigrants across the country.
+Critics fear families would be separated.
+Communities could also be disrupted.
+This concern is greater when people with no criminal history are targeted.

 Restricting Asylum Applications

-Project 2025 may attempt to limit asylum protections for individuals fleeing violence or persecution, reflecting restrictions seen during the Trump administration.
+Project 2025 may seek to limit asylum protections.
+These limits would affect people fleeing violence or persecution.
+The approach reflects policies used during the Trump administration.

 Increased ICE Activity